 About Wing Bars

-In flight, however, a wing bar will always be visible.
+The overall size, shape, and visibility of wing bars can also change in other ways.
+The bird's posture may affect how well a wing bar can be seen, and some birds may even hold their wings in ways that obscure the bar altogether.
+In flight, a wing bar will always be visible.
 When the wing is spread, the bar will show as a stripe down the center, stretching along the length of the wing roughly from the bird's body to the wingtip, though not all wing bars stretch the entire wingspan.

 What Wing Bars Aren't